SSWConsulting/SSW.Rules.Content/.github/pull_request_template.md

 ✏️

-> 3. Did you do pair or mob programming?
+> 3. Did you do pair or mob programming (and list names)?

 ✏️
 <!-- E.g. I worked with @gordonbeeming and @sethdailyssw -->